 As the enforcers of company culture, it’s intriguing to know what the human resources department thinks about Procter & Gamble's culture in comparison to other departments.
 The human resources team ranks their overall culture 78/100 which is 7% higher than the average overall culture rating of 71/100 provided by the entire company.
 Other notable culture scores are 79/100 from the Marketing department, 76/100 from the Design department, and 74/100 from the Engineering department.

 Procter & Gamble's human resources department has a direct impact on the work environment.
 Employees rate their environment a C and are very happy at Procter & Gamble.
-When asked what’s positive about the culture and environment at Procter & Gamble, one user shared, “The office is nice and clean”.
+When asked what’s positive about the culture and environment at Procter & Gamble, one user shared, “R&D requires an atmosphere of DISCOVERY.
+People must be allowed to be themselves and will give their very best in that environment.
+It was my greatest joy to see them work from not just the head but the heart.
+There was a high quality of people I worked with.”.

 Procter & Gamble is in the Top 30% of Similar Sized companies on Comparably